-•The insulation resistance between the power supply terminal block and the ground could go down to close to 1Mohm immediately after installation or when the power is kept off for an extended period of time because of the accumulation of refrigerant in the compressor.
+•The insulation resistance between the power supply terminal block and the ground could go down to close to 1 MΩ immediately after installation or when the power is kept off for an extended period of time because of the accumulation of refrigerant in the compressor.

-•If insulation resistance reads at least 1Mohm, by turning on the main power and powering the crankcase heater for at least 12 hours, the refrigerant in the compressor will evaporate and the insulation resistance will go up.
+•If insulation resistance reads below 1 M Ω , by turning on the main power and powering the crankcase heater for at least 12 hours, the refrigerant in the compressor will evaporate and the insulation resistance will go up.

-•Do not measure the insulation resistance of the terminal block for transmission line for the unit remote controller.
++Do not measure the insulation resistance of the terminal block for transmission line for the unit remote controller.

-(4) When the power is turned on, the compressor is energized even while it is not operating.
+(4) When the power is turned on, the compressor or heater is energized even while it is not operating.